HaHa421/sqlx-rqlite/README.md

     Ok(())
 }
 ```

 <br />

-To get "datetime" supported, you need to enable the feature "chrono".
+To get "datetime" support, you need to enable the feature "chrono".

 ## License